life3biotech/ai_engine/docs/3-training-module.md

 ![GPU OOM](images/22.png)

 In this case, reduce the batch size to a number that is a power of 2.
 For example, if the current batch size is 16, reduce to 8 and attempt to restart the training process.

+As a guideline, the model is able to train on GPU memory of 6GB with a batch size of 4.